VUB-HYDR/MeteoSaver/README.md

 ├── environment.yml                      <- The requirements file for reproducing the analysis environment.
 Generated with `conda env export > environment.yml`

 ```

+## Python environment
+To ensure reproducibility of our analysis, the (environment.yml)[https://github.com/VUB-HYDR/Data_Rescue_Congo_DRC/blob/19af3b0897fc818428a8f503c2982c668b32eb54/environment.yml] provides a clone of our python environment, generated with `conda env export > environment.yml`, with all of its packages and versions.
+Users should use their terminal or an Anaconda Prompt to create their environment using this file.

+## Authors
+Derrick Muheki
+Koen Hufkens
+Bas Vercruysse
+Krishna Kumar Thirukokaranam Chandrasekar

 This template was inspired by the [python_proj_template](https://github.com/pepaaran/python_proj_template).